 The Elements of Style by Strunk and White is recognized as the best book on writing.
 Stephen King raves about it in his “On Writing” as a book for anyone who wants to write for a living.
 This certainly includes bloggers.
-These are the elements of style of post writing that I have picked up from reading the book.
-I believe that these will improve the writing and the success of posts of any blogger.
-Note how the majority of tips are on simplifying your writing and making it easy to read and understand.
+These are the elements of style of blog post writing that I have picked up from reading the book.
+I believe that these will improve the writing and the success of content of any blogger.
+Note how the majority of tips are on simplifying your writing and making it easy to read and understand – all great rules for writing for the web.

 - Work from a suitable design.
 Work from a suitable design when composing a post.
 The more clearly the blogger perceives the shape of his writing, the easier it is for the reader and the better are the chances of success.